The Paranoid and Possibly Pregnant Professor Proudly Pontificates

 People say dumb shit all the time, and that includes the Queen and her Court.
 In fact, they say dumber shit than most, much of which is documented right here for your entertainment.

 Never one to let an opportunity slip past her, the Queen begins to rant.
 Students are being called “sluts,” she informs us.
-Nobody is “safe.”
+And nobody is “safe.”
 Camille, that is getting old.
 You really need a new phrase.

 Not to be outdone, St. Catherine of Victimhood chimes in.
 Dunno where she’s been lately, by the way.
 She hasn’t seen fit to offer anything about the accusations of plagiarism that have been a hot topic of conversation over there lately.
 I wonder why.